DiMorten/Fully-convolutional-recurrent-networks-for-crop-recognition/README.md

 Modify this script to train other networks:
   1. open the "experiment_automation_lv2.sh" script,
-  2. change the "id" parameter from the "experiment_automation.sh" command to:
+  2. In this script, change the second parameter from the "experiment_automation.sh" command, which is initially set to BUnet4ConvLSTM, to:
-    - ConvLSTM_seq2seq
+    - ConvLSTM_seq2seq (In the paper known as UConvLSTM)
-    - ConvLSTM_seq2seq_bi
+    - ConvLSTM_seq2seq_bi (In the paper known as BConvLSTM)
-    - DenseNetTimeDistributed_128x2
+    - DenseNetTimeDistributed_128x2 (In the paper known as BDenseConvLSTM)
-    - BUnet4ConvLSTM
+    - BUnet4ConvLSTM (In the paper known as BUnetConvLSTM)
-    - BAtrousGAPConvLSTM
+    - BAtrousGAPConvLSTM (In the paper known as BAtrousGAPConvLSTM)